NLxAROSA/unikernel-spring-cloud-netflix/README.md

 4. Install QEMU: **brew install qemu**
 5. Install Oracle VirtualBox: https://www.virtualbox.org/wiki/Downloads

+Note: if you just want to run the project without the unikernel and OSv, all you need is a JDK.

-# Building and running from source
+# Building and running the unikernel from source

 1. Run **gradle build**
 2. Run **capstan build**
 3. Run **capstan run -f "8761:8761"**
 4. Open a browser and go to http://localhost:8761
 5. Great success!

+# Building and running the JAR without the unikernel

+1. Run **gradle run**
+2. Open a browser and go to http://localhost:8761
+3. Great success!

 # Troubleshooting: